-The Company's total loss after tax for the year was £967.6 million, comprising a capital loss of £972.0 million and a revenue profit after tax of £4.4 million (see page 58).
+The Company's total profit after tax for the year was £293 million, comprising a capital profit of £290 million and a revenue profit after tax of £3 million.

-The revenue profit after tax arises because the Company's dividend income in the year was higher than its operating expenditure.
-All the Company's operating expenditure is charged to revenue, rather than a percentage being allocated to the capital reserve.
+The revenue profit after tax arises because the Company's dividend income in the year net of the withholding tax suffered was higher than its operating expenditure.
+All the Company's operating expenditure (other than those expenses of a capital nature) is charged to revenue, rather than a percentage being allocated to the capital reserve.
 This reflects the Company's objective of focusing on capital growth which means that its accounting policy is not designed to facilitate maximisation of revenue reserves and dividend payments.

-The Company's cumulative revenue reserves were negative at 31 December 2022, and therefore a dividend is not proposed by the Board.
+The Company's cumulative revenue reserves were negative at 31 December 2023, and therefore a dividend is not proposed by the Board.

-The Company has never paid a dividend.
-It should not be expected that the Company will pay a significant annual dividend and it is likely that no interim dividends will be declared.
+The Company has never paid a dividend, and it should not be expected that the Company will pay a significant annual dividend and it is likely that no interim dividends will be declared.
 The Board intends to declare such annual dividends as are necessary to maintain the Company's UK investment trust status.